GeoLiang90/Loc-n-Load/README.md

 ### Data Analysis
 Although our data often fluctuate, this was expected because hidden background processes slow down Java's runtime.
-Based on the line of best fit drawn in our Google Spreadsheet (which is based on our csv file), our algorithm follows a linear slope, which provides evidence that our algorithm
-follows a linear runtime.
+Based on the line of best fit drawn in our Google Spreadsheet (which is based on our csv file), our algorithm follows a linear slope, which provides evidence that our algorithm follows a linear runtime.
+However, we don't believe this evidence is enough to clearly say that the search algorithm runs in linear time because of the various fluctuations and independent factors at play during the experiment.